bitgold7/bitcoin/doc/staking.md

    ```
 3. Use `bitgold-cli getstakinginfo` to verify that your node is staking.

-The staker will automatically attempt to create new blocks at the protocol's
+The staking thread will automatically attempt to create new blocks at the protocol's
 8-minute target spacing.
 Staking rewards follow BitGold's 90 000-block halving
 schedule.
 The staking thread adheres to PoSV3 without additional options, but
 `-debug=staking` can help diagnose failures.